edwinyjlim/edwinyjlim.github.io/posts/NYC-311-Public-API.md

 # NYC 311 Public API Documentation

-***A NOTE --*** New York City’s [developer documentation](https://api-portal.nyc.gov) is currently unusable.
+***A NOTE --*** New York City’s [developer documentation](https://api-portal.nyc.gov) is near unusable.
 It suffers from several typos, blank sections, conflicting information, dead links, no data schemas, and no examples.
-So I built my own documentation.
+So I wrote my own documentation.
 Through trial and error, I experimented with the 311 Public API enough to fill in the gaps and offer improvements.

 ## <a name="nyc-311"></a> NYC 311